Manali, Himachal Pradesh: Air

 The nearest airport Kullu–Manali Airport (IATA code KUU) is at Bhuntar town in Kullu.
-The airport is also known as Kullu-Manali airport and has more than a kilometer-long runway.
+The airport is also known as Kullu-Manali airport and has more than a kilometre-long runway.
 Air India has regular flights to the airport from New Delhi.

 Helicopter Service

 Pawan Hans, the Government charter agency, provides helicopter-taxi service connecting Shimla to Chandigarh, Kullu, Kangra and Dharamshala.

 Rail

 Bilaspur will be a station on the under-construction Bhanupli–Leh line (also see Planned rail lines between Himachal and Ladakh).
 There is no close railhead available close to Manali.
 The nearest broad gauge railheads are at Una 250 km away, Kiratpur Sahib 268 km, Kalka (275 km), Chandigarh (310 km), and Pathankot (325 km).
 The nearest narrow gauge railhead is at Joginder Nagar (147 km).
 The Kalka–Shimla Railway is a nostalgic narrow-gauge route culminating at the state capital to travel by road to Manali.